University of Wisconsin Stout | Wisconsin's Polytechnic University

 NOTE: You may enroll in this course to meet your goals for professional development, license renewal, or to complete graduate credits and transfer to another university.

-Participants will need only one of the following: an iPad (any version), or iPod Touch, or iPhone or a smartphone.
+Participants will need only one of the following: Chromebook, iPad (any version), or iPod Touch, or iPhone or any smartphone.
 This course provides hands-on exploration to integrate mobile learning in your classroom, professional development or training program.

 There is no required textbook for this course.
 All readings will be provided online.

 Participants in the course may include

 Upon completion of the course, learners will be able to: